lukaszzychal/env-loader-php/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Community & Support

+- Join the conversation on [GitHub Discussions](https://github.com/lukaszzychal/env-loader-php/discussions) to ask questions, share ideas, or get help from the community.

 ## Release Management

 This project uses automated releases via GitHub Actions.
 When you push a Git tag, the following happens automatically: